FilipRokita/foldertoiso/README.md

 - Ensure that the folder you specify exists and the paths are correct.
 - The resulting file is a ZIP archive renamed with a .iso extension, not a true ISO 9660 image.

+## Legal

+This program is provided as-is, without warranties or conditions of any kind, either express or implied.
+By using this program, you agree that the author is not responsible for any damage that may occur as a result of its use.

 ## License

 This script is released under the MIT License.
 See [LICENSE](./LICENSE) file for more details.